-In Music, children will be learning to play the ukulele.
+In Music, children will continue to learn to play the ukulele.

-In PE, children will be playing netball and rounders.
+In PE, children will be playing rugby, football and hockey.

 We would like to take this opportunity to thank you for your continued support and look forward to working with you to ensure your children have another fantastic year at Copthorne.